interlucid/web-audio-api/public/pages/analyser-node.md

             // create a new media source node using the <audio> element const audioNode = document.querySelector('audio');
             mediaElementAudioSourceNode = context.createMediaElementSource(audioNode);
-            // create an IIR filter node
+            // create an analyser node
             const analyserNode = context.createAnalyser();
             analyserNode.minDecibels = -150;
-            // connect the media source to the IIR filter mediaElementAudioSourceNode.connect(analyserNode);
+            // connect the media source to the analyser mediaElementAudioSourceNode.connect(analyserNode);
-            // connect the IIR filter to the destination analyserNode.connect(context.destination);
+            // connect the analyser to the destination analyserNode.connect(context.destination);
             let bufferLength = analyserNode.frequencyBinCount;
             const WIDTH = 700;